FDio/vpp/docs/reference/vppvagrant/installingVboxVagrant.rst

    $ sudo apt-get install https://releases.hashicorp.com/vagrant/2.1.2/vagrant_2.1.2_x86_64.deb

-If you want to download a newer version of Vagrant or one specific to your OS and architecture, go to the Vagrant `download page <https://www.vagrantup.com/downloads.html>`_, right-click and copy the link address for your specified version, and replace the above install command for your respective OS and architechure.
+If you want to download a newer version of Vagrant or one specific to your OS and architecture, go to the `Vagrant download page <https://www.vagrantup.com/downloads.html>`_.